hanxiao0607/FADS/README.md

 ## Instructions

-Please download the datasets from: https://drive.google.com/drive/folders/1B3Y8oIvr4bS4IBO-3YzyXw1W6uWfZAxh?usp=sharing
+Please download the datasets from Google Drive: https://drive.google.com/drive/folders/1B3Y8oIvr4bS4IBO-3YzyXw1W6uWfZAxh?usp=sharing

 Clone the template project, replacing ``my-project`` with the name of the project you are creating: